-Summer School on Law and Logic 2017: Logic, argumentation, and legal reason
+Summer School on Law and Logic 2020

-The six days course: “Logic, argumentation, and legal reason” offers a detailed presentation of propositional and predicate deductive logic, as well as the use of logic for capturing representing deontic and Hohfeldian modalities, analogical reasoning and inference to the best explanation.
-It also presents some aspects of non-deductive reasoning in law, such as defeasible reasoning, including argumentation schemes and inductive reasoning.
+This six day course offers a detailed presentation of propositional and predicate deductive logic, as well as the use of logic for capturing representing deontic and Hohfeldian modalities, analogical and inductive reasoning and inference to the best explanation.
+It also presents some aspects of non-deductive reasoning in law, such as defeasible reasoning, including argumentation schemes.
 Throughout the course we pay careful attention to the way in which these methods of argument can assist legal analysis.

 We believe that the kind of background in formal logic we offer in this course can be a very powerful tool for use in legal theory, for developing doctrinal legal research, for working in legal informatics (the application of computer programs to the analysis of law), and, more generally, for the practice of law.